 The magnet shown is a 27mm dia x 25mm deep pot magnet.
 You will need at least 2 which we can supply for your convenience; they are useful tools.

-Fixing the C Channels, (proprietary 48mm drylining channel) - these are the channels that the plasterboard will fix t
+(These are the channels that the plasterboard will fix to):

-2. Repeat this along the length of each joist as required.
+2. Repeat the above along the length of each joist as required.

 3. The C Channels run parallel to the joists for the full length of the joists.

 NOTE: The C Channels must not touch the walls as this will create a path for vibration and noise transfer; leave a gap of about 20mm (3/4 inch), between the C Channel and the wall.
 Connection between the C Channel and the wall or joist will mean that the sound proof floating ceiling is no longer floating.

 - The fixed C Channel is level and clear of the walls at both ends

 - The bottom of the fixed C Channel is below the joist by a minimum of 4mm or greater if the loss in ceiling height is not critical

 NOTE: under load the Iso-Mounts will deflect downwards by up to 2mm (0.08 inch).